AI0702/Frontend-Test-Project/README.md

 * (more coming soon...)

 ## How to run
+(make sure your internet is connected.)

 #### 1. Installing Dependencies
-(make sure your internet is connected for this step.)
 ```
 npm install
 ```